Initial Certification Application

 The processing of an application takes approximately six to eight weeks.
 The procedure for processing applications includes the following steps:

-1. A review of the application is made to determine that all required information is complete, including CV, certificate of completion of the training program, and the $1,500 fee.
+- A review of the application is made to determine that all required information is complete, including a certificate of completion of the training program and the $1,500 fee.
+A letter of program completion issued by a dean, program director, or department chair will be accepted in lieu of a certificate of completion.
 If the application is not complete, it will be returned to the candidate.
 An incomplete application will not be processed until a complete application has been received.

 ABOMP Policy on Fairness in Examining and Exam Use